Must-be-Ash/baselinks/README.md

-# BaseLinks
+# tip-chain

-Create your own crypto donation page in 4 simple steps with BaseLinks.
+Create your own crypto donation page in 4 simple steps with tip-chain.
 This tool helps you generate personalized `.env` files for your crypto donation links page using the Coinbase Developer Platform (CDP).

 ## 🚀 Quick Start